albusfangautonomy/control_notes/domain_specific_control/drone.md

 # Altitude Controller Walkthrough
 **Scenario starts**: Altitude correct, but position is a bit off to the left -> position error.

 Step 1: P controller of PID request roll angle to fly right, which gives a reference roll angle.

-Step 2: Inner loop roll PID takes the reference roll angle from previous step and calculate rolling torque.
+Step 2: Inner loop roll PID takes the reference roll angle from previous step and calculate rolling **torque** (force).

 Step 3: Motor-Mix-Algorithm takes rolling torque as input and outputs motor commands, making motors on the left speed up and motors on the right slow down.

 **Scenario prgoresses**: Step 3 makes the drone roll to the right, but since the vertical component of the thrust is slightly smaller than gravity when rolled, the drone loses altitude.

 Step 4: Altitude controller senses this altitude error and increases thrust.

 Step 5: Position error decreases as drone moves to the right, the requested roll angle also drops.

 Step 6: Roll PID senses decreases in error, brings drone back to level.